 Watch This F/A-18 Hornet Chuck Its External Fuel Tank During A Carrier Catapult Launch

-The 480-gallon drop tank goes end over end into the sea right after the Super Hornet left the deck.
+The 480-gallon drop tank goes end over end into the sea right after the Super Hornet leaves the deck.

 Carrier catapult launches are violent affairs.
 Something of an ultimate E-ticket ride, they accelerate 25-ton flying machines from zero to 130 knots in about 300 feet, resulting in roughly four times the force of gravity being induced on the jet, its crew, and whatever stores it is carrying.
 In this case, an F/A-18E Super Hornet had a 480-gallon centerline fuel tank attached as it rushed down the catapult track.
 Then, just after the "thump" of the catapult shuttle hitting the end of the track can be heard, the tank is seen dropping away from the jet.
 It then tumbles into the sea right in front of the ship, with fuel spilling into the water as the carrier continues to plow ahead.
 And yes, it is all set to a "Surfing USA" soundtrack with what sound like sailors giving some candid commentary.